 #4: There May be an Initial Investment Up Front to Mill Flour at Home

-If you are investing in an actual home grain milling machine (like this electric one), there will be a larger cost up front.
+If you are investing in an actual home grain milling machine, there will be a larger cost up front.
 And initially, you won’t want to buy wheat berries in bulk; it will be in smaller amounts until you know which type of wheat berry you like to use.
 Smaller amounts of wheat berry can be more expensive than flour sometimes.

 So the initial investment can be: